-At least one of the following conditions must be met in order to be eligible to enroll in an online course.
+Shenandoah CSD offers a fully accredited online school (IGNITE Online & Personalized Learning) as an option for students who want to attend school online full time.
+Students who are not enrolled in IGNITE Online & Personalized Learning are eligible for online courses if they meet one of the following conditions listed below.
 Eligibility does not guarantee the student will be allowed to take an online course.
 Final approval is determined by the school principal, school counselor, online course coordinator, and content area teacher.

 - At a student's IEP meeting, the IEP team feels that an online course is the best way for a student's educational needs to be met. - Credit Recovery A student has taken a course and received a failing grade.
-If they wish to repeat the

-- course, they may ask to take it online. - Early Graduation A student who has been approved for early graduation may take courses online in order to meet graduation requirements. - Course not available for student to take If there is a scheduling conflict that does not allow a student to take a course because it conflicts with another, they may be allowed to take one of the courses online. - Extenuating Circumstances If there are other extenuating circumstances that prevent a student from being able to take a regular course, then they may be given permission after meeting with the principal, school counselor, online course coordinator, and content area teacher.
+If they wish to repeat the course, they may ask to take it online. - Early Graduation A student who has been approved for early graduation may take courses online in order to meet graduation requirements. - Course not available for student to take If there is a scheduling conflict that does not allow a student to take a course because it conflicts with another, they may be allowed to take one of the courses online. - Extenuating Circumstances If there are other extenuating circumstances that prevent a student from being able to take a regular course, then they may be given permission after meeting with the principal, school counselor, online course coordinator, and content area teacher.